White

 This is because the CVP method prevents the growth of thrush and other

 odor-causing bacteria.
-PREPARING

-THE GASKET Shape
+PREPARING THE GASKET

 the shoe, add clips, and fit the shoe to the hoof.
 I strongly advise using